 Two weeks before our inspection, CQC sent the practice 50 feedback comment cards, along with posters for the practice to display, encouraging patients to share their views of the service.

-Eight cards were completed, giving a patient response rate of 16%; all responses received were positive.
+16 cards were completed, giving a patient response rate of 38%.
+All respondents expressed positive views about the practice.

-Common themes within the feedback were staff being professional and friendly.
+Common themes within the positive feedback were that staff were professional and caring.